 Private Tour of Nusa Penida’s Most Instagrammable & Iconic Locations

 Who hasn’t heard of Nusa Penida?
-Bali’s one of three sister islands has raised inexplicably to fame thanks to Social Media, where the world can now enjoy glimpses of its breathtaking and unbelievably beautiful landscapes and vistas.
-Located just 28 km east of Sanur, Nusa Penida is the largest of the three sister islands, followed by Lembongan and Ceningan.
+One of Bali’s three sister islands has raised inexplicably to fame thanks to social media, where the world can now enjoy glimpses of its breathtaking and unbelievably beautiful landscapes and vistas.
+Located just 28 km east of Sanur, Nusa Penida is the largest of the three sister islands, followed by Nusa Lembongan and Nusa Ceningan.

-Some of the more popular spots in Nusa Penida now the top most viewed on Instagram, places like Kelingking Beach, Crystal Bay, Diamond Beach and Angel’s Billabong.
-Here on this private tour, we’ll take you to see all of these magical spots at your own leisure.
+Some of the more popular spots in Nusa Penida are now the top most viewed on Instagram, places such as Kelingking Beach, Crystal Bay, Diamond Beach and Angel’s Billabong.
+On this private tour, we’ll take you to see all of these magical spots at your own leisure.
 In addition to all this, Nusa Penida also has a wonderful underwater world which you can explore either by diving or snorkeling.
 Get ready to blow up your Instagram feed; this is going to be one of the most epic tours you’ve ever been on.

-This is one of the most popular beaches in Nusa Penida – it’s one of the very few beaches that face west, which gives you amazing and awe-inspiring views during sunset.
+This is one of the most popular beaches in Nusa Penida – it’s one of the very few beaches that faces west, which provides amazing and awe-inspiring views during sunset.
 Crystal Bay is also relatively easy to access.
 The road leading to it is well-paved and weaves through charming groves of tall, swaying coconut trees.
 Once there, you can relax with a drink on one of the many beanbags or sunbeds that are available for rent.
-Lovers of the underwater world can go snorkeling here – just swim out a few metres and you’re on top of a thriving coral reef filled with beautiful underwater creatures.
-Remember not to touch any of them or throw anything out into the sea! *Photo by @jackson.groves
+Lovers of the underwater world can go snorkeling here – just swim out a few meters and you’re on top of a thriving coral reef filled with beautiful underwater creatures.
+Remember not to touch any of them or throw anything out into the sea!

-A spectacular rock pool that’s a natural rock formation with amazing views of the sea, Angel’s Billabong is great for a swim or a soak, but only during low tide.
-Be sure to check the tide’s timetables before you set out.
+A spectacular rock pool and natural rock formation with amazing views of the sea, Angel’s Billabong is great for a swim or a soak, but only during low tide.
+Be sure to check the tide charts before you set out.
 We recommend coming here early in the morning if you want to have the entire space to yourself before the crowds arrive.
-When you’re done at Angel’s Billabong, you could walk the corner to Broken Beach – take the hill along the coastline to your right, and look down – you just might see schools of giant Manta Rays swimming about! *Photo by Backcountrycow.com
+When you’re done at Angel’s Billabong, you can walk around the corner to Broken Beach – take the hill along the coastline to your right, and look down – you just might see schools of giant manta rays swimming about!

 This was once an inaccessible beach until the locals carved some steps into the cliffs which lead down to the beach below.
 You’ll enjoy amazing views from above and while the stairs may look a little too challenging for some, the walk down isn’t actually that strenuous.
 The views will get better and better as you get closer to the beach, where you can relax on soft white sands and surrounded by towering cliffs.
 It’s really quite the sensation!
-The waves here are quite strong, so unless you’re a strong swimmer, it is better to stay on the sands.
-In the shallows, there is a diamond-shaped rock, from which the beach is named after.
-Diamond Beach is also conveniently located next to Atuh Beach, another must-visit here on Penida. *Photo by @jackson.groves
+The waves here are quite strong, so unless you’re a strong swimmer, it is better to stay on the sand.
+In the shallows, there is a diamond-shaped rock, from which the beach is named.
+Diamond Beach is also conveniently located next to Atuh Beach, another must-visit here on Penida.